 Saguenay Fjord National Park

-This national park protects the shoreline of the 65-mile-long Saguenay Fjord and works in conjunction with Saguenay-St. Lawrence Marine Park to protect the land and waters of this striking region.
+This national park protects the shoreline of the 65-mile-long Saguenay Fjord.
+It also works in conjunction with Saguenay-St. Lawrence Marine Park to protect the land and waters of this striking region.
 Take a 3-mile hike up a river that flows into the fjord and emerge from dense evergreens to a scenic overlook of Sainte Marguerite Bay.
 Walk down to a stretch of sandy beach where the whale songs of resident belugas can be heard from 100 yards off the coast.
 Keep your eyes out for a pod of these highly vocal cetaceans, which communicate through chirps, trills, clicks, squeals and whistles.

 Hautes-Gorges-de-la-Riviere-Malbaie National Park

 You’ll explore the tallest rock faces east of the Rockies, a series of ice-carved gorges cut deep into a high mountain range above the Malbaie River.
 Forested slopes of ash, elm, birch, maple and fir sweep down to the blue ribbon of river, and the landscape is dotted with glacial lakes and cascading waterfalls.
-White-tailed deer are found in lowland valleys, moose browse in boreal forests and woodland caribou meander atop mountains on the alpine tundra.
+White-tailed deer wander in lowland valleys, moose browse in boreal forests and woodland caribou meander atop mountains on the alpine tundra.
 Peregrine falcons and golden eagles perch on high cliffs and osprey fish from winding rivers.
 Cars are not permitted in the park, so you’ll be able to hike in quiet serenity.